Skip to main content Skip to footer content

 • Ambassador Program After three weeks of successful service, Ambassadors become eligible to join other Mount Sinai Brooklyn programs such as BI Cares or Friendly Patrol.

-• BI Cares volunteers can focus their efforts on a specific unit or department, where they assist patients in that designated area.
+• BI Cares volunteers have the option to focus their efforts on a specific unit or department, where they assist patients in that designated area.

-• Friendly Patrol Program volunteers are responsible for visiting all inpatients through regular rounds, without being assigned to any specific floor or department.
+• Friendly Patrol Program volunteers have the responsibility of visiting all inpatients through regular rounds, without being assigned to any specific floor or department.

 • Observership Program is available throughout the year and primarily targets undergraduate and graduate students pursuing health-related studies.
 Participants have the chance to shadow physicians and medical and surgical physician's assistants, both at the hospital and certain offsite locations.